Ruben Katsobashvili

-Ruben Katsobashvili (born February 20, 1933) is a Russian businessman who is a member of the board of directors of Interactive Energy AG, a company specialising in commodity trading (Energy, Metals & Minerals, Soft Commodities).
+Ruben Katsobashvili (born February 20, 1933) is a Russian businessman who is a member of the board of directors of Interactive Energy AG, a company specialising in commodity trading (energy, metals & minerals, and soft commodities).
 He currently lives in Moscow.

 Early life

 Katsobashvili was born in February 1933 in Georgia to a Jewish family.
-He is the son of Samuel, a Russian by ethnicity, who was a Dentist, and Sara, an Italian.
+He is the son of Samuel, a Russian by ethnicity, who was a dentist, and Sara, an Italian.
 His family lived in Russia.

-Katsobashvili has always been known for having expertise in Chess and has won many prices in Russia.
-He graduated with a Bachelor's degree in Economy & Government National Economy from Tbilisi University.
+Katsobashvili has expertise in chess, and has won many prizes in Russia.

+He graduated with a bachelor's degree in Economy & Government National Economy from Tbilisi University.
 He has also done PhD in Computer Science from the University of Moscow.

-The languages he knows are Russian, Georgian.
+The languages he knows are Russian and Georgian.

 Career

-Katsobashvili has spent around 30 years in the Energy sector in Georgia and Russia.
+Katsobashvili has spent around 30 years in the energy sector in Georgia and Russia.
 In some of the sectors, he is considered to be a veteran.
-Strategic planning, implementation guiding and even overseeing the firms through substantial change management in which effective strategic leadership is applied.
-He has also proved himself in rekindling abortive businesses.
+He has been involved in strategic planning, implementation guiding, and overseeing the firms through substantial change management in which strategic leadership is applied.
+He has also rekindled abortive businesses.

-He is known for efficiently playing his role as the CEO of Nefti Saqartvelo, a company providing energy-related services, specializing in transportation and logistics and with the turnover of $4 billion.
-He shared his ideas and worked hard for the development of the company’s strategy, implementing short and long term plans while ensuring that the effective internal controls and information management systems were in place.
+He is the CEO of Nefti Saqartvelo, a company providing energy-related services, specializing in transportation and logistics and with the turnover of $4 billion.
+He shared his ideas and worked hard for the development of the company's strategy, implementing short and long term plans while ensuring that the effective internal controls and information management systems were in place.

-Apart from these, he is also the founder of RUB oil and Gas consulting, a private consulting company which was bought by Olaf & MarcKlarenco in 2010.
-He came up with management and leadership while executing strategic plan, where he analyzed, reviewed, and recommended acquisition opportunities with an aim to accelerate growth of the clients.
-While being on the energy sector, he also worked as a private advisor for the partners and customers who were involved in dealing into oil and gas.
+He is also the founder of RUB oil and Gas consulting, a private consulting company which was bought by Olaf & MarcKlarenco in 2010.
+He came up with management and leadership while executing a strategic plan, where he analyzed, reviewed, and recommended acquisition opportunities to accelerate growth of the clients.
+In the energy sector, he also worked as a private advisor for partners and customers involved in dealing in oil and gas.
 He advised them to meet their performance investment objectives, increasing profits, market shares and return on investment.